hyd3sec/Azur3Alph4/README.md

 ## **About**

-Azur3Alph4 is a PowerShell module that automates a lot of red-team tasks for ops on objective.
+Azur3Alph4 is a PowerShell module that automates red-team tasks for ops on objective.
 This module situates in a post-breach (RCE achieved) position.
 Token extraction and many other tools will not execute successfully without starting in this position.
 This module should be used for further enumeration and movement in a compromised app that is part of a managed identity.
 Azur3Alph4 is currently in development.
 Modules are being worked on and updated.
 Most of this is still untested.